Moravian University Police Department

 The institution’s emergency notification system will be used for situations involving an imminent, significant threat of injury or property damage.
 It may also be used to announce weather closings and delays; however, the siren mentioned below is not used for weather-related events.
 The system consists of a three-tier communications sequence, activated in the following order:

-(1) siren, (2) text message, e-mail, external web posting, AMOS targeted message, digital signage, computer desktop pop-up, and (3) College- and Seminary- owned telephones as deemed appropriate.
+(1) siren, (2) text message, e-mail, external web posting, AMOS targeted message, digital signage, computer desktop pop-up, and (3) University- and Seminary- owned telephones as deemed appropriate.
 Although not specifically designated a part of the emergency notification system, the public address system may be used to advise the community during an emergency situation.

 The first notification tier, sirens on the Main Street and Hurd Campuses, allows the institution to alert the campus community to an emergency.
-The sirens are deployed by Campus Police to provide immediate mass notification of the need for College community members to check their cell phones for a text message and other sources named above for information.
+The sirens are deployed by Campus Police to provide immediate mass notification of the need for University community members to check their cell phones for a text message and other sources named above for information.

 The second notification tier, e2Campus, enables the institution to send text messages and e-mail messages to registered members of the campus community, and those whom they included when they registered, with information about what is happening and/or what precautions should be taken.
 Students and employees may register two cell phone numbers and two e-mail addresses.
 Every student, faculty member, administrator, and staff member who has a cell phone should register that cell phone number in accordance with instructions posted on AMOS (the e2Campus link is under "quick links").
 The purpose of sending a text message is to provide basic instruction (e.g., "shelter in place") in the event of an emergency.